Anatomiclab/GastroFLOW/README.md

 By following these steps and running the ModelTraining.py script, you will be able to train the MLP networks, and choose suitable MLP networks ensembling as GCNet.
 The optimized MLP networks used for ensembling as GCNet are stored at `model_file`.

-## GCNet Performance Validation in Cross-Validation
+## Cross-Validation of GCNet

-This section provides the necessary script, `Validation_internal.py`, to validate the performance of GCNet in cross-validation.
+This section provides the necessary script, `Validation_internal.py`, to perfrom cross-validation of GCNet.

-To validate the performance of GCNet in cross-validation, follow these steps:
+To cross-validate GCNet, follow these steps:

 Step 1: Run `Validation_internal.py`